img 4350 1

 My customer was unaware of the extent of the previous poor work.
 She did, however, confirm where her late husband took the unit, and I recognised who that meant did the work…

-If you would like me to service or repair your Harman/Kardon PM665 or any other H/K gear from that matter, don’t hesitate to get in touch.
+If you would like me to service or repair your Harman/Kardon PM665 or any other H/K gear for that matter, don’t hesitate to get in touch.

 4 thoughts on “Harman/Kardon PM665 Amplifier Repair & Service”